-Dual fuel gas/diesel turbines will generate the necessary power generation demanded by the process plant (topsides) of the FPSO.
+The necessary power generation demanded by the process plant (topsides) of the FPSO will be generated by dual fuel gas/diesel turbines.
 The process plant is not considered to demand electric power from the FPSO Power Generation System.

 Control System: The automatic thruster control consists of a computer system executing automatic thrust control to produce command output to the thruster.
 This is also the case after the occurrence of any single failure within the computer system or its associated equipment.
 The redundancy requirement that is necessitated by the DNV AUTRO requirements is to be accomplished by at least two parallel computer systems that can produce command outputs where one set is selected for transmission to the thrusters.
-The computer systems are to perform self-checking routines for detection of failure and if one on-line system detects a failure, an automatic transfer of on-line functions to the stand-by unit would take place.
+The computer systems are to perform self-checking routines for detection of failure and if one on-line system detects a failure, an automatic transfer of on-line functions to the standby unit would take place.